andrewbutterfield/ccs2csp/README.md

 ccs2csp "" ccsObj
 ```

-8. To output to a file (`GEN.csp` say) simoply replace empty string by a filename:
+8. To output to a file (`GEN.csp` say) simply replace empty string by a filename:

 ```
 ccs2csp "GEN.csp" ccsObj